tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据管理/清单功能概述_intl.md

 ## Inventory Parameters

-After you configure an inventory task, COS regularly scans the specified objects in your bucket according to the configuration and outputs an inventory report as a CSV file.
+After you configure an inventory task, COS regularly scans the specified objects in your bucket according to the configuration and generates an inventory report as a CSV file.
 Currently, the following information can be recorded in the COS inventory report:

 | Inventory information | Description |
 | ------------------- | ------------------------------------------------------------ |